prasser/subframe/README.md

 Introduction
 ------
 SUBFRAME is a Java framework for performing microbenchmarks, analyzing the results and plotting them graphically.
-It support the following features:
+It supports the following features:

 1. Measuring several parameters, including: wall-clock time, system time, user time and different methods for measuring memory consumption in single- and multithreaded environments